-STATE TEMPORARY / TERM TRAUMA / DISABILITY INCOME GROUP OTHER
+State Temporary / Term Trauma / disability income Group Other

 NSW 5% of first year's premium 5% of all premiums 5% of first year's premiums (and for succeeding years for additional lives) Approx. 0.1% of sum insured

-QLD 5% of first year's premium Other, approx., at highest rates on sum insured:
+QLD 5% of first year's premium Other, approx., at highest rates on sum insured: 0.1%

-TAS 5% of first year's premium Other, approx., at highest rates on sum insured:
+TAS 5% of first year's premium Other, approx., at highest rates on sum insured: 0.1%

-0.1%

 SA 1.5% of all premiums

 ACT N/A

 NT N/A

 VIC N/A

 WA N/A

-1 Life insurance duty no longer applies in ACT, NT, VIC, and WA.
+Life insurance duty no longer applies in ACT, NT, VIC, and WA

-Table 9: Land tax and absentee owner land tax surcharge rates1
+Table 9: General land tax and surcharge land tax rates1

-STATE GENERAL LAND TAX RATE 2 SURCHARGE LAND TAX RATE3 FOREIGN CORPORATIONS 4 FOREIGN (NON-DISCRETIONARY) TRUSTS LIABILITY DATE ACT5 Fixed charge of \$1,462 plus valuation charge up to 1.14% on five year average of unimproved value of the residential land.
-0.75% on the average unimproved value of all residential land owned by foreign persons Corporation not incorporated in Australia; or One or more foreign persons or associated persons of foreign persons have 50% or more control (maximum votes and shares) 50% or more of the capital of the trust estate is held by one or more foreign beneficiaries and their associates Midnight on 1 July, 1 Oct, 1 Jan and 1 April in each year NSW ^{6,7} Land value of \$969,000 or more: \$100 plus 1.6% Land value of \$5,925,000 or more: \$67,364 plus 2% 2% on all residential land owned by foreign persons 8 Applies FIRB definition Substantial interest" of 20% or "aggregate substantial interest" of 40% for two or more foreigners Applies FIRB definition "Substantial interest" of 20% of the income or property of the trust or "aggregate substantial interest" of 40% for two or more foreigners Midnight on 31 December each year NT 8 N/A N/A N/A N/A N/A QLD 9 For companies and trustees with freehold land of \$10m or more: \$187,500 plus 2.75% 2% on all freehold land of \$350,000 or more owned by foreign persons Corporation not incorporated in Australia; or One or more foreign persons or associated persons of foreign persons have 50% or more control (maximum votes and shares) 50% or more of the trust interests in the trust are foreign interests Midnight on 30 June each year
+State General land tax rate 1 Surcharge land tax rate 2 Foreign corporations3 Foreign (Non- discretionary) trusts Liability date ACT4 Fixed charge of \$1,565 plus valuation charge up to 1.14% on five year average of unimproved value of the residential land.
+0.75% on the average unimproved value of all residential land owned by foreign persons Corporation not incorporated in Australia; or One or more foreign persons or associated persons of foreign persons have 50% or more control (maximum votes and shares) 50% or more of the capital of the trust estate is held by one or more foreign beneficiaries and their associates Midnight on 1 July, 1 Oct, 1 Jan and 1 April in each year NSW ^{5,6} Land value of \$969,000 or more: \$100 plus 1.6% Land value of \$5,925,000 or more: \$67,364 plus 2% 4% on all residential land owned by foreign persons Applies FIRB definition Substantial interest" of 20% or "aggregate substantial interest" of 40% for two or more foreigners Applies FIRB definition "Substantial interest" of 20% of the income or property of the trust or "aggregate substantial interest" of 40% for two or more foreigners Midnight on 31 December each year NT 7 N/A N/A N/A N/A N/A QLD 6 For companies and trustees with freehold land of \$10m or more: \$187,500 plus 2.75% 2% on all freehold land of \$350,000 or more owned by foreign persons Corporation not incorporated in Australia; or One or more foreign persons or associated persons of foreign persons have 50% or more control (maximum votes and shares) 50% or more of the trust interests in the trust are foreign interests Midnight on 30 June each year

-- Tailored relief measures have been implemented by a number of Australian States and the ACT, as part of the various State and Territory responses to the impact of COVID-19. - Rates shown are generally the highest marginal rates which apply. - 3 The surcharge rates apply in addition to the applicable general land tax rate. - 4 Different rules apply for corporations, trusts and individuals. - 5 The effective rate from 1 October 2022. - 6 As announced in the 2022-2023 NSW Budget, the land tax early payment discount has been lowered to 0.5% effective from 1 January 2023.
-Also, as noted above (see Table 1), eligible first home buyers purchasing a property up to \$1.5m now have an option to pay an annual property tax instead of transfer duty when purchasing their home. - 7 Eligible build-to-rent projects may be entitled to a 50% reduction in the land value and exemption from the surcharge rate until 2040 upon application and subject to conditions. - 8 As announced in the 2022-2023 NSW Budget, it is intended that the foreign investor land tax surcharge will increase from 2% to 4% from the 2023 land tax year. - 9 From 30 June 2022 the property activation levy based on the unimproved capital value of vacant and unoccupied non-residential properties in Darwin no longer applies. - 10 In QLD, ex gratia relief may be available for significant development.
-The Land Tax and Other Legislation (Empty Homes Levy) Amendment Bill 2022 (Qld), which proposed a 5% levy on vacant residential land, was introduced to and discharged from Parliament in October 2022.
+- 1. Rates shown are generally the highest marginal rates which apply. - 2.
+The surcharge rates apply in addition to the applicable general land tax rate. - 3.
+Different rules apply for corporations, trusts and individuals. - 4.
+The effective rate from 1 October 2022. - 5.
+The land tax early payment discount has been lowered to 0.5% effective from 1 January 2023. - 6.
+Eligible build-to-rent (BTR) projects may be entitled to land tax concessions.
+In NSW, eligible BTR projects are entitled to a 50% reduction in the land value and exemption from the surcharge rate until 2040 upon application and subject to conditions.
+The Revenue Legislation Amendment Act 2023 (Qld), which was enacted on 23 June 2023, introduced a 50% land tax concession and 100% reduction in the taxable value of land for land tax foreign surcharge for up to 20 years for land which is used as an eligible BTR development. - From 30 June 2022 the property activation levy based on the unimproved capital value of vacant and unoccupied non-residential properties in Darwin no longer applied.